 - And more

-In essence, the goal for the visitor to have an excellent visual experience and navigate your site easily.
-It sounds easy, but it’s not that simple as there are other criteria needed to produce the maximum experience, results, and conversions.
+In essence, the goal is for the visitor to have an excellent visual experience and navigate your site easily.
+It sounds easy, but it’s not that simple as other criteria are needed to produce the maximum experience, results, and conversions.